 Caryn: Speaking of around the world, that leads to my next question.
 As I mentioned earlier in 2015, Lionsgate made a major deal with Hunan – the Chinese TV Studio and Film Group.
 How do you find the Chinese as business partners?
 And you suggest the listeners find Chinese partners?

 Peter: Another excellent question.
 You know, it’s all, it’s really, really basic.
 I really hate to say this but there’s no magic to it.
 It’s hard work and persistence, and diligence.
 And I’m even going use a little bit of your quote today which was fantastic.
 Which is you don’t look at the obstacles, you look at how you make opportunities.

 But, really it’s all about dedication and being in tune, and the sensitivity and dedication of being on the ground, in front of people, meeting people, talking about what they are looking for.
-And you know, listening is a big part of, I cannot under emphasize the importance of listening and communication.
+And you know, listening is a big part of, I cannot underemphasize the importance of listening and communication.
 And figuring how we can work together.
-So, and lastly, Lionsgate because they have the supportive executive team, the executive team that’s very focused on the Chinese Market.
+So, and lastly, Lionsgate because they have a supportive executive team, the executive team that’s very focused on the Chinese market.
 And very supportive of doing forging relationships.
 And doing innovative deals in the market.
 So, it all comes together quite nicely.

 Caryn: Tell us an obstacle that you encountered on a past project, and how did you overcome it?
 And what did you learn?